ajski1701/raspi-expand-rootfs-centos/README.md

 -------
 Charles Korns' license can be found in LICENSE.charleskorn.raspi-expanded-rootfs

 A.J.
-Scgalski's license can be found in LICENSE.AJ1701.raspi-expand-rootfs-centos
+Scgalski's license can be found in LICENSE

 Author Information
 ------------------